Airports seeing rise in security screeners calling off work

 TSA spokesman Michael Bilello tweeted that 5.5 percent of the TSA workforce at Dallas/Fort Worth International Airport called out Friday, compared with 3.5 percent on a normal day.
 He said wait times “may be affected” but that all passengers would be screened as normal.

-Airport officials said there no screening delays at JFK, Chicago’s O’Hare and Midway airports, or Miami International Airport.
+Airport officials said no unusual screening delays were being experienced at JFK, Chicago’s O’Hare and Midway airports, or Miami International Airport.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.